An absolutely great decision for cleaner, quieter transport

 “Our cooperation with The Absolut Company is actually more than just a business relationship.
 We learn from each other every day and we help each other to get better all the time.
 The strict requirements for sustainable transport mean we have already reduced our carbon dioxide emissions by 90 percent.
 Now we are also reducing our fuel consumption, and make it much less noisy for both the people of Åhus and our drivers,” says Andreas Jönsson, CEO of Åhus Åkeri.

-Scania's Plug-In Hybrid Truck gives you power from both the electric powertrain and the combustion engine powertrain.
-With the Plug-In hybrid truck you can run your business day and night to be more efficient.
+Scania's hybrid electric truck gives you power from both the electric powertrain and the combustion engine powertrain.
+With the hybrid electric truck you can run your business day and night to be more efficient.